 |

-finest quality plait in the world came from Leghorn in the Italian province
+18th century the finest quality plait in the world came from Leghorn in the

-Chinese plait and to compete, local plaiters had to
+to import cheap Chinese plait and to compete, local plaiters

 yards of plait.
 This song was played on Song Printed in